 – Posted in:

+How Good Are My Old Dyes?
 How good are my dyes?
 This is a question I am often asked, and a few months ago, Kay Sorensen emailed me with just that question.
 She was given some older dyes, and wanted to see what she could expect from them.
-I outlined for her a simple process to check the strength of the [...]
+I outlined for her a simple process [...]

 Misty horizons recede in the distance.
 Charlotte’s cloth echoes them in form and color.
 I enjoyed finding these instances of coincidental color correspondences.
 I hope you enjoyed looking at them!